 Talia Al Ghul walked down the corridor, turned right, and followed the hallway to her father's personal dining room.
 She paused in front of the door.
 She knew that the guard wouldn't follow.
 She turned her head an inch, not knowing if she should say any kind of farewell.

 Turning the door knob, Talia entered the room only to find it empty.
 There in the middle of the room was the table, lavished with only the finest meats in the middle east.
 There was a fireplace that had a magnificent fire brewing, enveloping the room in the warmth.
 Talia walked over to the table and traced the pattern in the table cloth, wondering when her father would show.
 She thought back to M'har telling her about a "surprise" and wondering if that was the case.
 Why else would her father wish to see her the instant he returned?
 She doubted he loved her that much.

 Taking a step towards the fire, Talia felt her stomach drop.
 What if she didn't like his surprise?
 What if it was a bigger responsibility to take on?
 What more could he want from her?
 Talia hated surprises.
 Loathed them.

 She crouched down, feeling the warmth close to her skin and sighed.
 She loved fires.
-No matter the poverty she felt, she could never feel anything other than rich in the presence of the flames.
+They epitomized everything she ever wanted to be: unforgiving, dangerous, powerful.
 The warmth was so inviting.
 She stared into the flames and saw herself.
 Her fire.
 Her loss.
 Her pain.

 She saw everything she had lost in her early years.
 Her mother.
 Her innocent.
-H-
+Her—

 Talia felt the ice in her stomach, felt the terror in her veins.
 It had been six years.
 She had let go a long time ago.
 She didn't want to reminisce any more than she wanted to stab her thigh.